msmanek/getting-a-gig-pm-edition/README.md

 # Introduction

 Hey friends!
 I was inspired by [cassidoo's getting a gig](https://github.com/cassidoo/getting-a-gig) to create this guide on how to get a gig in product management (PM from here on out) as a tech major.
-I thought I would make an attempt at writing a comprehensive guide (please note: I left a lot of the original material from getting-a-gig because it is still relevant to PM).
+I thought I would make an attempt at writing a (not so) comprehensive guide (please note: I left a lot of the original material from getting-a-gig because it is still relevant to PM).